inex/ixp-manager-docs-md/docs/dev/docs.md

 mkdocs gh-deploy
 ```

-You must be an authorised user for this but we **welcome pull requests against the documentation repository!**.
+You must be an authorised user for this but we **welcome pull requests against the documentation repository!**